Background pattern

 Daily dose

-Week 1
+week 1

-Half a 10 mg tablet
+half a 10 mg tablet

-Week 2
+week 2

-One 10 mg tablet
+one 10 mg tablet

-Week 3
+week 3

-One and a half 10 mg tablets
+one and a half 10 mg tablets

-Week 4 and onwards
+week 4 and onwards

-Two 10 mg tablets
+two 10 mg tablets

-Dosage for patients with renal insufficiency
+Dosage for patients with renal impairment

-If you have kidney problems, your doctor will decide on the appropriate dose for your condition.
-In this case, your doctor should monitor your renal function periodically.
+If you have kidney problems, your doctor will decide the appropriate dose for your condition.
+In this case, your doctor should periodically monitor your kidney function.

 Administration

 Memantine should be administered orally once a day.
-To get the most out of your medication, you should take it every day at the same time.
+To get the most out of your medication, you should take it every day and at the same time.
 The tablets should be swallowed with a little water.
 The tablets can be taken with or without food.

-If you take more Memantina Sandoz than you should
+If you take more Memantina Sandozthan you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to takeMemantinaSandoz
+If you forget to takeMemantinaSandoz

-• If you realize you have forgotten to take your memantine dose, wait and take the next dose at the usual time.
+• If you realize that you have forgotten to take your dose of memantine, wait and take the next dose at the usual time.

-• Do not take a double dose to compensate for the missed doses.
+• Do not take a double dose to make up for forgotten doses.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Generally, adverse effects are mild to moderate.
+Generally, the side effects are mild to moderate.

-Frequent,may affect up to 1 in 10 people:
+Common,may affect up to 1 in 10 people:

-Possibly Frequent,may affect up to 1 in 100 people:
+Uncommon,may affect up to 1 in 100 people:

-Very Rare,may affect up to 1 in 10,000 people:
+Rare,may affect up to 1 in 10,000 people:

 • seizures.